nadrane/blog/content/_drafts/2019-08-22-using-pageContext-to-optimize-gatsby-performance.md

 - Each page will have a url like `/product/55`, where 55 is the id of the product.
 - We pass in the `productId` as `context`.
 You can think of `context` as the set of GraphQL query parameters associated with this template.

-Behind the scenes, `createPage` will execute the template's GraphQL query once for product.
-This can lead to performance problems.
+Behind the scenes, `createPage` will execute the template's GraphQL query once per product.
+If you have a lot of products, this behavior can lead to performance problems.

 ## Performance Issues

 This strategy shows its warts in two scenarios:

-1. If your GraphQL query is expensive, you will find yourself waiting on builds as this query is repeated once for every page for potentially thousands of pages.
+1. If your GraphQL query is expensive and you have a lot of pages, you will find yourself waiting on builds as this query is repeated once for every page for potentially thousands of pages.
 2. If two different template share any data, you might find yourself querying the same data repeatedly, when ideally you would make this query a single time.

 Fortunately, there is a workaround.

+<a name="fragment1"></a>

 ## Bulk Requests and pageContext